Skip to content Accessibility statement

 GANE brings together many diverse experts, decision-makers and citizens across the world to synthesise new economics knowledge from science and practice, to drive policy, business and social action.

-Covid-19 has laid bare the cracks in today’s social and economic systems, from the strong relationships that exist between the destruction of nature and new infectious diseases to the severe inequality in terms of suffering the consequences of the pandemic.
-The pandemic also shows that the world can respond to global crisis with huge changes of assumptions, mindsets and habits.
+The world is faced with a series of multiple interacting global crises, from the climate emergency and biodiversity loss to severe inequality and geopolitical crises.
+This global ‘polycrisis’ poses major systemic risks to human and planetary wellbeing.
+It has laid bare the cracks in today’s social and economic systems, from the strong relationships that exist between the destruction of nature and infectious diseases like COVID-19, to the severe inequality in terms of suffering the consequences of different crises.

 Contact us